 1) Commit to improvement

 The Japanese call this idea Kaizen.

 It’s continuous improvement that centers around one key idea: big changes come from many small changes over time.

-A big reason many people don’t improve is because they give luck too much credit for the outcome in their life.
-Or, if a person does accept that they’re responsible for the quality of their own life, they’re too impatient to stick to a daily routine that starts slow, but will eventually bring them big changes and noticeable success.
+A big reason many people don’t improve is that they give luck too much credit for the outcome in their life.
+Or, if a person does accept that they’re responsible for the quality of their own life, they’re too impatient to stick to a daily routine that starts slow but will eventually bring them big changes and noticeable success.

 A small win every day will eventually look like a big win.
 These big wins look like luck to outsiders who aren’t patient enough to stick with something.
 However, it’s only through this patient approach to the worthwhile tasks in life that you’re able to become a better person.